 Insofar as we are obliged to do so by law, by court order or due to an enforceable order, we will transfer your personal data to bodies entitled to receive information.

-We process and store your personal data only for the period necessary to achieve the storage purpose or to the extent required by law.
+We process and store your personal data only for the period necessary to achieve the mandatorypurpose or to the extent required by law.

-We will delete the data collected and stored within the scope of the use and provision of our website at any time and independently within a few days upon request, unless we have a special interest in the continued storage in individual cases, such as in the case of cyber attacks.
+Data collected and stored within the scope of the use and provision of our website will be deleted at any time and independently within a few days upon request, unless we have a special interest in the continued storage in individual cases, such as in the case of cyber attacks.

 If a longer storage period is required due to legal storage and documentation obligations or in order to protect our legitimate interests, e.g. in the event of possible legal disputes, we will also store your personal data after the expiry of the period specified above.
 Once the contract or the quasi-contractual relationship has been fully processed, we will, as far as possible, immediately block your personal data from further processing.

 In the context of a contact request we store your data in principle only for the duration, which is necessary, in order to answer your contact inquiry.

 A final deletion takes place after expiration of the periods of time resulting from the legal storage and documentation periods, which amount to between two and ten years and result among other things from the tax code or the commercial code.